-- (a) financial institutions licensed under the Financial Institutions Act; - (b) insurance companies and intermediaries registered under the Insurance Act; - (c) exchange bureaus licensed under the Exchange Control Act: - (d) cash remitting services in accordance with the Central Bank Act; - (e) a dealer or investment advisor licensed under the Securities Industry Act; and - (f) any other financial institution or listed business in accordance with the Act and the Financial Intelligence Unit of Trinidad and Tobago Act.
+- (a) financial institutions licensed under the Financial Institutions Act: - Ch.
+79:09. - (b) an insurance company, an agent and a broker registered under the Insurance Act; - Ch.
+84:01. - (c) exchange bureaus licensed under the Exchange Ch.
+79:50.
+Control Act:

+- (d) (Repealed by LN 392/2014); - (e) a broker-dealer, underwriter or investment adviser registered under the Securities Act; and - Ch.
+88:02. - (f) any other financial institution or listed business in accordance with the Financial Intelligence Unit of Trinidad and Tobago Act.

+Supervisory Authority to issue guidelines.
+[392/2014].

+- 40A.
+For the purposes of these Regulations, the relevant Supervisory Authority may issue guidelines to financial institutions or listed businesses, indicating- - (a) the simplified customer due diligence and enhanced due diligence measures which may be applied under these Regulations; - (b) the circumstances that may be considered in determining whether a transaction or activity is suspicious; and - (c) any other matter pertaining to the Act and these Regulations.

+Reports to the FIU.
+[392/2014].
-41. (1) Where a Supervisory Authority, in light of any information Reports to the obtained by it, knows or has reasonable grounds for believing that a financial institution or listed business has or may have been engaged in money laundering, the Supervisory Authority shall disclose the information or belief to the FIU as soon as is reasonably practicable.

-(2) Subject to subregulation (4), where any person receives information through which he knows or has reasonable grounds for believing that a financial institution or listed business has or may have been engaged in money laundering or other specified offence, that person shall disclose the information to the FIU.

-(3) Where any person exercising delegated authority under regulation 39, in the light of any information obtained by him, knows or has reasonable grounds for believing that someone has or may have been engaged in money laundering, that person shall, as soon as is reasonably practicable, disclose the knowledge or belief either to the FM or to the Supervisory Authority by whom he was appointed or authorized.

-(4) Where information has been disclosed to the FEU under this regulation, the FIU may only disclose the information in connection with the investigation of an offence under any law or for the purpose of any proceedings relating to the offence.
+- 41. (1) Where a Supervisory Authority, in light of any information obtained by it, knows or has reasonable grounds for believing that a financial institution or listed business has or may have been engaged in money laundering, the Supervisory Authority shall disclose the information or belief to the FIU as soon as is reasonably practicable. - (2) Subject to subregulation (4), where any person receives information through which he knows or has reasonable grounds for believing that a financial institution or listed business has or may have been engaged in money laundering or other criminal conduct, that person shall disclose the information to the FIU. - (2A) A requirement to disclose information under subregulation (2) also applies where the suspicion arises out of a one-off transaction. - (3) Where any person exercising delegated authority under regulation 39, in the light of any information obtained by him, knows or has reasonable grounds for believing that someone has or may have been engaged in money laundering, that person shall, as soon as is reasonably practicable, disclose the knowledge or belief either to the FIU or to the Supervisory Authority by whom he was appointed or authorised. - (4) Where information has been disclosed to the FIU under this regulation, the FIU may only disclose the information in connection with the investigation of an offence under any law or for the purpose of any proceedings relating to the offence.